syedimaduddin/msvsd4bituc/Week-7/README.md

 # DPO optimization currently fails on the msvsd4bituc
 export ENABLE_DPO = 0

-# informs any short circuits that should be forced during routing
-export CUSTOM_CONNECTION 	= ../blocks/$(PLATFORM)/msvsd4bituc_custom_net.txt

 # indicates with how many connections the VIN route connects to the VIN power ring
 export VIN_ROUTE_CONNECTION_POINTS = 3